THE POETRY OF

 oven smelled a Christmas cake with raisins.
 "Go ice skating

-or sledding!" - Parents sent us in the afternoon so they
+or sledding!" - parents sent us in the afternoon so they

 could prepare presents in peace.
 So we took a sleigh and rode